The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Introduction

-One of the important distinguishing points between variability due to circum-stellar material and circum-planetary material is the depth and duration of the dimming.
+One of the important distinguishing points between variability due to circumstellar material and circumplanetary material is the depth and duration of the dimming.
 While the variability due to the former is irregular and a combination of several short-period dips, the variability due to the latter could manifest as a dip both larger in depth and period.
 It may also show some extra features depending on the orientation of the system.
-As it is not exactly clear how such objects with massive rings form and if there is any correlation between the circum-stellar environment and the properties of such objects, we can build a clearer picture about the such systems only by continuing to identify and analyze such events.
+As it is not exactly clear how such objects with optically thick rings form and if there is any correlation between the circumstellar environment and the properties of such objects, we can build a clearer picture about the such systems only by continuing to identify and analyze such events.

 This paper is another attempt to explain the recent stellar dimming event: ASASSN-24fw.
-This dimming event was reported by ASAS-SN's transient detection page followed by an Astronomer's Telegram \citep[ATel No. 16833,][]{johantgen2024}.
+This dimming event was reported by ASAS-SN's transient detection page followed by an Astronome$g^{\prime}$s Telegram \citep[ATel No. 16833,][]{johantgen2024}.
 ASASSN-24fw has been the subject of study in two recently published articles by \cite{toribio2025} and \cite{zakamska2025}.
-Our preliminary investigation found that ASASSN-24fw is located close to a star forming region in the {\it Monoceros} constellation \citep{hughes1985, costado2018}.
-However, later we found that both are not related to each other.
-The star has a persistent infrared excess with a fractional luminosity of $\simeq$ 0.5\%.
-We find that a two component blackbody model with effective temperatures of 1072K and 387K can explain the infrared excess in the SED.
-Since it had a stable optical and mid-infrared pre-dimming brightness, it can be assumed that the circum-stellar material is distributed around the star.
 In September 2024, it experienced a steep reduction in brightness which lasted until around the first week of October 2024.
 The star remained around the same low-brightness until the mid-May of 2025 and the egress occurred close to the first week on June 2025.
 Another Telegram by \citet{nair2024} (ATel No. 16919) noted similar dimming episodes of this star around the years 1937 and 1982, suggesting a possible periodicity of $\simeq$ 16,000 days (or 43.8 years).
-The drastic drop in the brightness of ASASSN-24fw from g' $\simeq$ 13.20 mag to $\simeq$ 16.70 mag (close to the limit of ASAS-SN sensitivity at $\sim$ 17.50 mag) rapidly within a fortnight followed by a nearly stable brightness for six months and mirrored egress is the unique feature of this event.
+The drastic drop in the brightness of ASASSN-24fw from $g^{\prime}$ $\simeq$ 13.20 mag to $\simeq$ 16.70 mag (close to the limit of ASAS-SN sensitivity at $\sim$ 17.50 mag) rapidly within a fortnight followed by a nearly stable brightness for six months and mirrored egress is the unique feature of this event.